 Austin Theriault moved to North Carolina in the offseason and works at Brad Keselowski Racing during the week.

 Austin Theriault finished third in the prestigious Oxford 250 at Oxford Plains Speedway in each of the last two seasons, becoming the youngest podium finisher in the 40-year history of the race in 2011.

-The PASS South Series returns to action with the annual Easter Bunny 150 at Hickory Motor Speedway in Hickory, N.C., on Saturday, March 30… Austin Theriault will make his first career start in the staple of the PASS South Series schedule and his third straight start in the series to begin the year.
+The PASS South Series returns to action with the PASS 150 at Myrtle Beach Speedway in Myrtle Beach, S.C., on Saturday, March 16… Austin Theriault will make his second straight start in a PASS South event at the race.
+It will be his first start at the historic facility.